-In the early 1980s, she carried around a corduroy-covered journal, writing stories, poems, and skits.
-When a neighbor’s son tragically died in middle school, Lynne created a neighborhood newsletter to give his parents as a way to express sympathy for their loss.
-Writing was her way of figuring out the world, of capturing momentary beauty and stunning silence.
-Writing was how she made sense of difficulties and how she shared beauty with those she loved.
+In the early 1980s, Lynne carried around a corduroy-covered journal, writing stories, poems, and skits to record the details of her life experiences.
+When a neighbor’s son tragically died in middle school, Lynne created a newsletter to give his parents as a way to express sympathy for their loss.